silverstripe/silverstripe-framework/docs/en/00_Getting_Started/07_CSS_Coding_Conventions.md

 ## Tools and libraries

 Styles are written in the [SCSS language](http://sass-lang.com/).
-We use We use [Bootstrap 4](http://v4-alpha.getbootstrap.com/) styles where possible.
+We use [Bootstrap 4](http://v4-alpha.getbootstrap.com/) styles where possible.

 ## Conventions